 Figure 1 Vehicle Diagnostics Normal Flow

-The UE that supports V2I collects the diagnostics data from sensors within the vehicle.
+The UE that supports V2N Service collects the diagnostics data from sensors within the vehicle.
 The diagnostics data (Car Maintenance Records) includes information from Engine and Transmission System, Stability Control System, Air Bag System, Emission System, Antilock Brake System, tyre pressure, life of engine oil, engine and gear-box status, antilock braking system status etc.

 When the vehicle passes an RSU, it will transmit the data collected (provided it’s subscribed to the service) and the application has been initiated.